czirakim/F5_VIP_graph/README.md

 <br>then the irule names and last the irules content.
 Based on this info it will draw , using pyvis library,
 <br>the connections between the VIP, pool and pool members.
 The result is saved as an html file.
 <br>As irules can be really complex, this is mainly for irules with "if" and "switch" clauses.
+<br>Then there is the app.py file that takes care of the web server part.
+It is using content from
+<br>templates folder (where teh index html is) and static folder (where the html documents for each virtual servers are <br>generated, and also where the css and js part is)

 # Credits
 This was written by Mihai Cziraki